Regolith-Project/regolith/PROGRESS.md

 ## Issues encountered

-- This Claude Code session runs as a background job with no attached TTY, so neither `sudo` nor `gh auth login`'s interactive prompts could be driven from here directly.
-Resolved by having the user configure passwordless `sudo` for their own account and complete GitHub's device-code auth flow (`gh auth login --web`) from their side.
 - The Ubuntu 22.04 universe repo's `gh` package is a stale 2.4.0 (2022) build whose device-code flow tripped GitHub's rate limiter (`slow_down`).
 Fixed by installing the current `gh` release directly from GitHub's `.deb` releases